apache/jena-site/source/documentation/notes/reification.md

 -   `Model::listReifiedStatements()` - all the reified statements
     in this model.
 -   `Model::listReifiedStatements(Statement s)` - all the reified
-    statements reifiying `s` in this model.
+    statements reifying `s` in this model.

 ## Creating reified statements directly